cinnData/DataSci/2. Introduction to Python/README.md

 Among the many interfaces offered by Anaconda, I recommend you the **Jupyter Qt console**, which is an input/output text interface.
 Jupyter (Julia/Python/R) is a new name for an older project called **IPython** (Interactive Python).
 IPython's contribution was the IPython shell, which added some features to the mere Python language.
 The Qt console is the result of adding a graphical interface (GUI), with drop-down menus, mouse-clicking, etc, to the IPython shell, by means of a toolkit called Qt.

 Part of the popularity of the IPython shell was due to the **magic commands**, which are extra commands which are written as `%cmd`.
 For instance, `%cd` allows you to change the home directory.
 These commands are not part of Python.
 Some textbooks and tutorials are still very keen on magic commands, but others prefer to skip them.
-They are mentioned occasionally in these notes.
+They are mentioned occasionally in this course.
 To get more information about magic commands, enter `%quickref` in the console.
+Although, in practice, you can omit the percentage sign (so `%cd`works exactly the same as `cd`), I keep using it to distinguish the magic commands, which from the Python code.

 Jupyter provides an alternative approach, based on the **notebook** concept.
 In a notebook, you can combine input, output and ordinary text.
 In the notebook arena, **Jupyter Notebook** is the leading choice, followed by **Apache Zeppelin**.
 These two are multilingual, that is, they can be used with other languages, like R, besides Python.
 Jupyter has powerful supporters and very smart people in the development team, so we will probably see plenty of Jupyter notebooks in the immediate future.
 Most Pythonistas prefer the console for developing their code, but use notebooks for difusion, specially for posting their work on platforms like GitHub.